simonask/rx-ranges/README.md

 - `chain()`: Return values from multiple ranges, one after another.
 - `filter()`: Produce only elements from an input range where predicate returns true.
 - `first_n()`: Alias for `take()`.
+- `flatten()`: Return a range flattening one level of nesting in a range of ranges.
 - `group_adjacent_by()`: Produce subranges for which a user-provided function returns the same value for a sequence of elements.
 - `in_groups_of()`: Produce subranges containing at least one and at most `n` elements.